dij0s/PETAL/thesis/bachelor_thesis.typ

 #heavy-title("Conversations", top: 1em, bottom: 1em)

+#let example_conversation = read("code/conversation_example.md")
+#figure(
+  code()[
+    #raw(example_conversation, lang: "md")
+  ],
+  caption: "Example conversation demonstrating the system's conversational capabilities.
+This report addresses the municipality of Ayent.
+It is only mentioned at the very beginning of the conversation and not needed further on.",
+  kind: "conversation",
+  supplement: [Conversation],
+) <example_conversation>

 #let bias_conversation = read("code/conversation_bias.md")
 #figure(
   code()[
     #raw(bias_conversation, lang: "md")
   ],
-  caption: "Example conversation demonstrating the system's vulnerability to generating biased or potentially misleading results when fabricating specific numerical figures in the absence of complete data.
-This conversation illustrates the importance of the Critic agent and quality assurance mechanisms in detecting and preventing the dissemination of unsubstantiated quantitative claims in energy planning recommendations.",
+  caption: "Example conversation demonstrating the system's vulnerability to generating biased or potentially misleading results when fabricating specific numerical figures in the absence of complete data.",
   kind: "conversation",
   supplement: [Conversation],
 ) <fake_data>